jaames/playnote-studio/readme.md

 ## TODO

-- Get list of Flipnotes
-- Flipnote list on main menu
 - Player timeline bar
 - Player counter
 - Player play/pause with timer
 - Player crank playback
 - Player frame-by-frame
-- Create layer bitmap in C and keep the alphamap around, implement draw() function in C
 - Player support for Flipnotes that use a black bg
 - Player support for dithering red/blue colors to contrast them against the pen color
 - Player audio
-- Grid of thumbnails instead of Flipnote list
 - Bundle sample Flipnotes and add credits for the creators

 ## Playnote Studio